cyteindustries/secureimg/README.md

 secureimg
 =========

-(no longer supported)
-the technology that used to be behind secureimg.us
+The technology that used to be behind secureimg.us. (no longer supported)